What makes a Deliberative Town Hall "deliberative"?

-Traditional town halls are one of the most typical ways Members of Congress communicate with constituents.
+Traditional town halls are among the most common ways Members of Congress communicate with constituents.
 However, conventional town halls have become less effective and more risky in recent years— as polarization has increased, they have tended to attract only the most partisan constituents, and/or “the usual suspects,” who take every opportunity to engage with their Member.
 They generally don’t attract the large swath of citizens who aren’t engaged, and thus offer limited gains for Members really trying to understand their constituency’s concerns and priorities.
 Additionally, town halls have become seen as potential weapons, opportunities to force a stumble by the Member and drive negative media coverage.

 Deliberative Town Halls are designed to overcome these limitations and create town halls that facilitate constructive, two-way communication.
 The key elements of a deliberative town hall are: